MickaelRigault/slicersim/README.md

 - Check the origin of the variance sources (read-out noise, target poisson noise, dark-current etc)

 ## Advanced
-- Change the detector or spectrograph properties (“MACC/NMD modes")
+- Change the detector read-out mode or spectrograph spatial sampling
--
+- Access any property of any simulation element, and change them !

 ## Experts
+- Build you own “scene”
--
+- Build your own configuration

 ***